 In solid state materials they only appear to occur in what are known as topological superconductors – a new type of superconductor that is so new and special that it is hardly ever found in practice.
 But a research team at Chalmers University of Technology is now among the first in the world to submit results indicating that they have actually succeeded in manufacturing a topological superconductor.

 “Our experimental results are consistent with topological superconductivity,” says Floriana Lombardi, Professor at the Quantum Device Physics Laboratory at Chalmers.

 To create their unconventional superconductor they started with what is called a topological insulator made of bismuth telluride, Be2Te3.
-A topological insulator is mainly just an insulator – in other words it does not conduct current – but it conducts current in a very special way on the surface.
-The researchers have placed a layer of a conventional superconductor on top, in this case aluminium, which conducts current entirely without resistance at really low temperatures.
+A topological insulator is mainly just an insulator – in other words, it does not conduct current – but it conducts current in a very special way on the surface.
+The researchers have placed a layer of a conventional superconductor on top, in this case, aluminum, which conducts current entirely without resistance at really low temperatures.

 “The superconducting pair of electrons then leak into the topological insulator which also becomes superconducting,” explains Thilo Bauch, Associate Professor in Quantum Device Physics.

 However, the initial measurements all indicated that they only had standard superconductivity induced in the Bi2Te3 topological insulator.
 But when they cooled the component down again later, to routinely repeat some measurements, the situation suddenly changed – the characteristics of the superconducting pairs of electrons varied in different directions.

 “And that isn’t compatible at all with conventional superconductivity.
 Suddenly unexpected and exciting things occurred,” says Lombardi.